valeoai/VideoActionModel/README.md

 python scripts/depth_anything_a_dataset.py --dataset_name cityscapes --compute_only_issues
 ```

-## TODO

-- [x] Remove hard coded paths from the different eval scripts.
-- [x] Add the license & model license.
-- [x] Finish the compute acknowledgements.
-- [x] Update links for the different models.
-- [x] Update link for the data_files.tar.gz in [datalib](vam/datalib/README.md).
-- [ ] Details of commands to run all different experiments.
-- [ ] Upload the pretrained models.
-- [ ] Upload the tokenizers (or the script to create JIT files).
-- [ ] Upload data tar file.
-- [ ] Update citation and the Arxiv link at the top.
+You can then:

+- Pass `evaluation_task="depth"` to the `hbird_evaluation` function above.
+- Increase the `memory_size` parameter to `x100` which leads to better results for depth estimation.

 ## License

 We are releasing the code in this repository under the [MIT License](LICENSE).

 We are releasing the pre-trained models / weights under the **research-only** [VideoActionModel License](LICENSE_MODEL).
 The weights were trained with datasets that are subjected to their own licenses and restrictions.
 Please see below.